slightlyoffbeat/brew/README.md

 Created by **Dan Brown**: http://danvswild.com

-I searched and searched, but I couldn't find a Wordpress starter theme that was based on Bootstrap 3 that I liked.
-This project is just pulling together excellent projects such as bootstrap, wordpress, bones, etc into a simple starter theme.
+I searched, but I couldn't find a Wordpress starter theme that was based on Bootstrap 3 that I liked.
+BREW is just pulling together excellent projects such as bootstrap, wordpress, bones, etc into a simple starter theme.
 This is very lightweight with only some very mild CSS changes to make everything look nice out of the box.
-My goal is to make this a solid foundation for anyone wanting to develop a theme on wordpress and bootstrap.
+My goal is to provide a solid foundation for anyone wanting to develop a wordpress theme with bootstrap.